Idées déco de sous-sols avec sol en béton ciré et poutres apparentes

 Cette image montre un très grand sous-sol chalet donnant sur l'extérieur avec salle de jeu, un mur gris, sol en béton ciré, un sol gris, poutres apparentes et du lambris de bois.

-RETRO RENOVATIONS AND REMODELING LLC
+RETRO RENOVATIONS AND REMODELING LLCRETRO RENOVATIONS AND REMODELING LLC

 Basement Arcade/Gameroom custom Epoxy floors with custom glitter mix and splatter UV paint walls.